← Back to About us

 Our reporting in accordance with SFDR

-We aim to assess relevant information about ESG in the management of all our funds, in line with the funds’ investment mandates.
-This includes ESG risk assessments in our company analyses, as discussed under ESG in our investment process.
-In addition to these risk assessments, however, we have different strategies and objectives related to sustainability and ESG in the individual funds.
-How our funds are regulated by the various SFDR articles will depend on the individual fund’s approach and any objectives related to sustainability and ESG.
+We aim to assess relevant ESG information in the management of all our funds, in line with the investment mandates of each fund.
+This includes conducting ESG risk assessments in our company analyses, as outlined in our ESG integration within our investment process.
+However, beyond these risk assessments, we have various strategies and objectives related to sustainability and ESG in each fund.
+How our funds are regulated by the different articles of SFDR will depend on each fund’s approach and any sustainability and ESG objectives they may have.

 Regulation of our funds in accordance with the articles of the SFDR:

-Article 6: Funds that integrates sustainability risk, without promoting environmental or social characteristics.
+Article 6: Funds that integrate sustainability risks without promoting environmental or social characteristics.

 • Fondsfinans High Yield